Jamie-/la-fortuna-dev/README.md

 # La Fortuna AVR Board #

-This is my working repo of gathered libraries, current projects, learning sample code for COMP2215 - Computer Systems II - at The University of Southampton (ECS).
+This is my working repo of gathered libraries and learning sample code for COMP2215 - Computer Systems II - at The University of Southampton (ECS).

 ### Directories ###
+* `lib`: Libraries/Helpers for using various hardware on the La Fortuna.
 * `blink`: LED blink.
-* `lib`: Libraries/Helpers for using various hardware on the La Fortuna
+* `lcd_helloworld`: Hello world displaying text and rectangles on screen.